 Psychotherapy and Addictions Series

 Psych Garden is pleased to announce that we are offering a monthly training series on Psychotherapy and Addiction.
 The series will include a variety of presenters and topics, as well as give fellow professionals the opportunity to obtain CE’s/Continuing Education hours.
-The following information is applicable to each of the 8 seminars we are currently offering.
+The following information is applicable to all of the seminars we are currently offering.

 Location: Psych Garden – 25 Flanders Rd Belmont, MA 02478